Edwards Elementary School Home

 News & Announcements

-Congratulations to Mrs. Courtney Rivers and Mr. Tawana Kirkley- the EES ABC employees for March!
-Mrs. Rivers is a 1st grade teacher and Mrs. Kirkley is our Attendance Clerk.
-Both of them are true examples of ABC employees because they go Above and Beyond the Call of Duty every day for our students.
-Thank you, Mrs. Rivers and Mrs. Kirkley!
+Congratulations to Mrs. Haven Wallace and Officer Kelley Woodham- the EES ABC employees for October!
+Mrs. Wallace is a first grade teacher and Officer Woodham is our School Resource Officer.
+Mrs. Wallace and SRO Woodham are true examples of ABC employees because they go Above and Beyond the Call of Duty every day for our students.
+Thank you, Mrs. Wallace and Ofc.
+Woodham!
 EES appreciates you!

 About Us Image